An Empirical Study of Topic Transition in Dialogue: Modelling Topic Transition

-As a baseline to distinguish between topic transition and non-topic transition chunks, TextTiling\citep{hearst1997texttiling} is implemented(Using the code from NLTK \citet{10.5555/1717171}).
-Chunks are formatted as paragraphs separated by two line breaks $(\textbackslash n \textbackslash n)$ as required by TextTiling which works with Lexical Cohesion.
-The last chunk of a paragraph (TextTiling) is labelled as topic transition chunk and all other chunks are labelled as topic continuation chunks.
+TextTiling\citep{hearst1997texttiling} is implemented(Using the code from NLTK \citet{10.5555/1717171}).
+Turns are formatted as paragraphs separated by two line breaks $(\textbackslash n \textbackslash n)$ as required by TextTiling which works with Lexical Cohesion.
+The last turn of a paragraph, obtained from Texttiling, is labelled as topic transition turn and all other turns are labelled as topic continuation turns.
 Additionally, as classic machine learning classifiers, Naive Bayes and LightGBM are implemented.

 Finally, utilizing modern deep-learning based classification algorithms, XLNet \citep{yang2019xlnet} is implemented.
 XLNet is state-of-the-art in text classification tasks \citep{minaee2020deep}.
 The implementation was based on Hugging Face's Transformers \citep{wolf2019huggingface}.
 XLNet-base is fine-tuned with $4$ epochs using AdamW (Adam with weight decay) optimizer with Learning Rate of $1e-5$.
 More than $4$ epochs reduce the train error rate but the difference in valid and train error rate increases.
 The fine-tuning was done on a single GPU.
 One epoch took about $28$ minutes to complete.